 I want to drive a school bus.
 Is there a separate handbook for school bus or passenger bus drivers in Alaska?

-Alaska does not publish a separate school bus manual, but has included information related to passenger bus and school bus driving in this section of the Commercial Driver's License Manual.
+Alaska does not publish a separate school bus manual, but has included information related to passenger bus and school bus driving within the Commercial Driver's License Manual.

 I've been hired to work on a large dairy farm, transporting the milk from the farm to the processing plant.
 I have my AK CDL but I don't have a tank endorsement.
 Do I need one?

 If you will be using a tank truck to haul large volumes (1,000 gallons or more) of liquid, you must have the tank endorsement.

 I own a small company and we need to be able to transport hazardous material to and from job sites using a pickup with placards.
 I have a hazmat endorsement, but do my drivers need one, too?